SteveDiggins/SteveDiggins.github.io/index.md

-I have a Wordpress site at &lt;a href="http://www.stevediggins.com/"&gt;Steve Diggins.com&lt;/a&gt;.
+I have a Wordpress site at http://www.stevediggins.com/

 https://twitter.com/SDiggins